 Bolivia is one of the world’s largest producers of Coca, the raw material of cocaine.

 Bolivia has the second largest reserve of natural gas in South America.
 It sells natural gas to Brazil.

-El Alto International airport in Bolivia is at an altitude of 4,061 metres, making it the highest international airport in the world.
+The El Alto International Airport in Bolivia is at an altitude of 4,061 metres, making it the highest international airport in the world.

 Here is a list of some awesome native animal species you’ll find in Bolivia: the jaguar, the manned wolf, the giant otter, the Andean flamingo, the spectacled bear, the capybara, the alpaca, the Andean condor, the Amazon river dolphin, the viscacha, the piranha, the sloth, the tapir, the chinchilla, the caiman, and the anaconda.

 The Capybara is the world’s largest rodent and is native to Bolivia.
 It looks like a giant sized guinea pig.
 Every lent in Bolivia, tonnes of capybara is eaten.